-Our analysis confirms that transitive inference strategies are collectively more dominant than the immediate inference strategy across any group sizes (Fig. 2 b).
-Concretely TI{Z-Z} (Z = 2, 4, 6 and 8) strategies turn out to be more successful than other TI strategies, TI{Z-Y} (Y < Z).
+Figure 2b shows the distribution of dominant strategies across different group sizes in the 50 iterations under the constant MC.
+Our analysis confirms that a group of reference transitive inference strategies is more dominant than the immediate inference strategy under limited cognitive abilities across any group sizes (Fig. 2b).
+More importantly, TI{Z-Z} (Z=2, 4, 6 and 8) strategies turn out to be more successful than other TI strategies, TI{Z-Y} (Y<Z).
 We also note that immediate inference strategy becomes more successful when $N \ge 30$.
+We will discuss the reason later in this section.